Our doctors can help you get your Emotional Support Animal in Florida.

 Some examples of qualifying health conditions for an emotional support animal include:

-For more information on if your condition would benefit from an ESA, you should schedule an appointment with one of our doctors at (305) 776-2898, so we may go over the details of your health situation and to explain why an emotional support animal may help you with your therapy.
+For more information on if your condition would benefit from an ESA, you should schedule an appointment with one of our doctors at (305) 776-2898, so we may go over the details of your health situation and to explain why an emotional support cat or dog may help you with your therapy.

 Click here to schedule an appointment.